mintster/jangles/README.md

-java-jangles
+Java Jangles
 ============

-Java Jangles is a project intended to feature java application functions like caching, logging, the data provider pattern, web services, user authentication and other common practices.
-It has complimentary projects like Janglesweb, which references Jangles Core.
+Java Jangles is a project featuring java application functions like caching, logging, the data provider pattern, web services, user authentication and other common practices.
+It has client projects like [Jangles-Web](https://github.com/mintster/jangles-java-web) which references Java Jangles Core.
+Jangles also serves as a vehicle for me to transfer many of the coding patterns from my 10+ years of .NET to Java.

-According to the [Urban Dictionary,](http://www.urbandictionary.com/define.php?term=jangles) Jangles is defined as

-_A “flavor word” added after absolutely any other noun to make your sentence cooler than anyone else’s._

-That’s actually a good description of Java Jangles.
-Unlike my other GitHub repositories which have clear functions, Java Jangles is, at least initially,  a “flavor application” used to demonstrate various Java practices I find useful.

-Jangles also serves as a vehicle for me to transfer many of the coding patterns from .NET to Java that I used during my 10+ years as a .NET developer.

 ###  Jangles Features Documentation

-Java Jangles is covered extensively at <http://nixmash.com.> Here is a list of Jangles posts to date:
+Java Jangles is documented extensively at <http://nixmash.com.> Here is a list of Jangles posts to date:

 * [Creating a Janglesweb WAR using Ant build files referencing Jangles Core and its reference library JARs](http://nixmash.com/java/referencing-project-libraries-in-wars-with-ant/)
 * [Janglesweb JAX-WS Web Client Configuration](http://nixmash.com/java/jangles-jax-ws-web-client-project-online/)